 COSTA RICA TRIP 2015 – Environment and Culture in Costa Rica

 In June of 2015, John Lewis of the QVCC Science Department led a group of eleven students on ten day trip to Costa Rica.
 Our group of visited the Doka Coffee plantation, the Poás volcano, the town of La Fortuna and the Arenal volcano.
 We hiked in the Monteverde Cloud forest and took part in a reforestation project.
-We swam in the Pacific Ocean at the Manuel Antonio National Park, took a zipline canopy tour, browsed the craft markets of Sarchí, did some white water rafting, and more.
+We swam in volcanic hot springs and the Pacific Ocean (at the Manuel Antonio National Park), took a zipline canopy tour, browsed the craft markets of Sarchí, did some white water rafting, and more.
 Along the way we took in the scenery, explored the varied ecosystems, and experienced the beauty and biodiversity of this unique country.
 Pictured above are some of the travelers after planting trees in the Santa Elena Cloud Forest Preserve.

 COSTA RICA TRIP 2013 – Costa Rica: Coast to Coast

 In June of 2013, John Lewis of the QVCC Science Department led group of six students on a nine day trip to Costa Rica.
-Our group of seven visited Tortuguero National Park to see sea turtles lay their eggs on the beach, geocached in the town of La Fortuna and took in the Arenal and Rincón de la Vieja volcanoes.
-We hiked to the base of La Fortuna waterfall swam under the falls, and also had the opportunity to swim in the Pacific Ocean at Guanacaste We took a zipline canopy tour and did some whitewater rafting at Sarapiquí and more.
-The group travelled from the Atlantic coast of Costa Rica all the way across the country to the Pacific coast visiting numerous ecosystems and geologic phenomenon along the way.
+Our group flew from Providence to San Jose (the capital city) and spent one night there before leaving on our tour of the country.
+During the tour we visited Tortuguero National Park to watch sea turtles lay their eggs on the beach, geocached in the town of La Fortuna and took in the Arenal and Rincón de la Vieja volcanoes.
+We hiked to the base of La Fortuna waterfall, swam under the falls, and also had the opportunity to swim in the Pacific Ocean at Guanacaste.
+We took a zipline canopy tour and did some whitewater rafting at Sarapiquí and more.
+The group traveled from the Atlantic coast of Costa Rica all the way across the country to the Pacific coast visiting numerous ecosystems and geologic phenomenon along the way.
 Pictured above is the Arenal volcano standing behind the village of La Fortuna in central Costa Rica.